Backstreet Boys: Show 'Em What You're Made Of: Synopsis

 The film opens with scenes of the group living together in a house in London, just the five of them without families, wives, or kids, as they work on their 20th anniversary album, In a World Like This.
 Shots of them working together, hanging out together, playing soccer, going shopping, hiking a mountain, were interwoven together with clips of individual members talking about their history.
 The film then shows Brian Littrell going to therapy for his ailment, he reveals that he was diagnosed with vocal cord dysphonia and a neurological problem called dystonia.

 Throughout the film, the entire group goes to each member's hometown, visiting their old church, school, teachers.
 Kevin Richardson recounts the time leading up to his father's death and shows his bandmates the church where he used to spend most of his time growing up.
 Howie Dorough brings his bandmates to his old house and tells them about the time their backyard was overrun with rabbits and he was ordered by his father to kill them, which he failed to do.

 The group also visits Nick Carter's old elementary school and dance school, where he breaks down and cries remembering how performing was a way for him to escape the negativity in his home, where his parents used to fight all the time.
-A.J.
-McLean also visits his old school and met with his teachers, and proceeds to recite a theatrical monologue he used to perform as a child.
+AJ McLean also visits his old school and met with his teachers, and proceeds to recite a theatrical monologue he used to perform as a child.
 Littrell also visits his old school and met with his singing teacher, who was the first person to discover his talent.
 He also brings his bandmates to visit his church, where he proceeds to sit down at the altar and starts to sing, and admits that his voice problem is an ongoing struggle for him.

 The group members also express their disappointment in Lou Pearlman, the man who put them together and subsequently created their rival NSYNC.
 They also talk about how he robbed them of their money and how badly they were treated later on.
 They visit his mansion, now stripped bare by the IRS since his time in jail, and was paid back to all the people he had scammed.

 The film also features many old clips of the group rehearsing and performing in their early days, before they had gotten their recording contract in 1994.
 They had been touring schools across the US, and then found success in Europe and released their debut album, which was never released in the US.